 Funny thing about it all is: I would go on that date and be right on time.

 Why?
 Well, they say love does not ask why.
 So, how?
 We’d trod a one way street for sometime – he for I, I for him.
 We had fun, a lot of fun.
 Life was pretty much the best it could be.

 Thirty three days – that is how long bliss lasts.
 All those serene walks to the moon and back, the seemingly endless laughs, the romps… I never thought they would all turn into a reverie, the painful type relived every waking moment.
 It never crossed my mind for once that it would all end, least of all in the way that it did.
 As they say, “all good things come to those who wait”.
 What they unforgivably failed to add is: ‘when they are finally had, they just do not last.’

 It was at the first poetry reading I attended that I met him.
 I had jumped at the chance to see how the reading went because I hoped to meet people who had similar dreams, goals, and passion.
 The evening was loads of fun.
 Great writers lit up the stage one after the other reciting works that plunged me deeper into my long held belief that writing did me more good than being cooped up in the kitchen ever could.
 To crown it all, I summoned the courage to read a poem I had written a few days before.

 Afterwards, a couple of people told me that they had loved my piece.
 I kept mumbling my thanks and smiling myself sore.
 Then He came.

 “Hi.
 My name is Mark.
 That poem was a bit too short it washed right over me.
-Would you read it to me over a drink?”
+Would you read it to me over coffee and cake?”